Image Translation for Medical Image Generation -- Ischemic Stroke Lesions: Introduction

 \section{Introduction}

-Ischemic stroke (IS) is the second leading cause of death worldwide~\citep{WHOcauseofdeath}, and if not fatal, frequently results in irreversible brain tissue damage and disabilities.
-IS is caused by occlusion of blood vessels in the brain and a resulting restricted blood supply to some areas of the brain.
-Consequently, the success of therapy is closely tied to the time between the onset of symptoms and successful revascularization treatment~\citep{timetotreatment1,timetotreatment2}.
+Ischemic stroke (IS) is the second leading cause of death worldwide~\cite{WHOcauseofdeath}, and, if not fatal, frequently results in irreversible brain tissue damage and disabilities.
+IS is caused by occlusion of blood vessels, resulting in restricted or suppressed blood supply to some areas of the brain.
+Consequently, the success of therapy is closely tied to the time between the onset of symptoms and successful revascularization treatment~\cite{timetotreatment1,timetotreatment2}.
 Therefore, it is of utmost importance to streamline and optimize the diagnostic process.
-The present-day gold standard for the identification and quantification of IS lesions is diffusion-weighted magnetic resonance imaging (DWI), on which the infarcted region induces a hyper-intensity compared to normal tissue, corresponding to zones of relative diffusion restriction.
-Manual segmentation of these areas is a difficult task, e.g., due to the complex lesion geometries, non-trivial changes in signal intensities, varying locations, and possible image artifacts.
-Machine learning, and deep learning (DL) in particular, holds the potential to automatize such tasks~\citep{AIinMedicine,BERNAL201964,ReviewMedImaging}.
-However, the training of DL models requires vast amounts of labeled data, which are typically not available, because e.g., of privacy concerns, incompatible data formats, or because the disease is rare.
-In addition, manual segmentation of medical images is a task that only experienced radiologists can perform, is tedious, error-prone, and time-consuming.
-Consequently, large databases of annotated medical images are scarce: For example, the Ischemic Stroke Lesion Segmentation Challenge (ISLES) data set contains 64 IS volumes~\citep{ISLES}.
-In comparison, the ImageNet database~\citep{ImageNet}, a popular data set for object recognition in the non-medical area, contains 14~million~images.
+While many clinical centers use computed tomography (CT) as a first imaging modality for stroke due to its wider availability, speed, and relative absence of contraindications, the gold standard for the identification and quantification of IS lesions is diffusion-weighted magnetic resonance imaging (DWI), on which the infarcted region induces a hyper-intensity compared to normal tissue, corresponding to zones of relative diffusion restriction.
+Manual segmentation of these areas is a relatively simple, but tedious task for a trained expert, while automatic segmentation using standard methods is a difficult task, e.g., due to the complex lesion geometries, non-trivial variability in magnetic resonance signal intensities, varying locations, and numerous image artifacts.
+Machine learning, and deep learning (DL) in particular, holds the potential to robustly automatize such tasks~\cite{AIinMedicine,BERNAL201964,ReviewMedImaging}.
+However, the training of DL models requires vast amounts of labeled data, which are typically not available due to privacy concerns, incompatible data formats, or because the disease is rare.
+In addition, manual segmentation of medical images is a task that only experienced radiologists can perform, is expensive, error-prone, and time-consuming.
+Consequently, large databases of annotated medical images are scarce: For example, the Ischemic Stroke Lesion Segmentation Challenge (ISLES) data set contains 64 IS volumes~\cite{ISLES}.
+In comparison, the ImageNet database~\cite{ImageNet}, a popular data set for object recognition in the non-medical area, contains 14~million~images.